mjz-smu/codelab_instructions/README.md

 ### Loading the provided samples

+For this codelab, we have provided sample data and a sample dashboard.
 To load the sample data into BigQuery, you'll need to specify the dataset (using the one created above is fine) and table name.
 The `--autodetect` flag is used to figure out the schema, so the table doesn't need to exist before running the command:
 ```
-bq --location=US load --autodetect --source_format=NEWLINE_DELIMITED_JSON <codelab_dataset>.<codelab_table> bq_pkb_sample.json
+bq --location=US load --autodetect --source_format=NEWLINE_DELIMITED_JSON <dataset>.<table> bq_pkb_sample.json
 ```
+The sample dashboard is stored in a json file.
 Before uploading the sample dashboard, replace all the BigQuery references with the dataset and table name you used to load the samples (you can edit these references in the dashboard too but this is way quicker):
 ```
 sed -i 's/my_project.my_dataset.my_table/<actual_project>.<actual_dataset>.<actual_table>/g' codelab_perfkit_dashboard.json
 ```